Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Appendix

+We use a history of $P=5$ past waypoints to predict the next $F=5$ future waypoints.
+In this experiment, we used a Soft-Intro VAE \cite{Daniel_2021_CVPR} in order to deal with realistic images.
+We used a Soft-Intro VAE with a latent size of 500.
+The Soft-Intro VAE is trained with the ADAM optimizer with a learning rate of $1e-3$.
+The encoder is used for the perception module $\mpercep$ and the decoder is used for the differentiable rendering module $\render$.
+Note that the encoder is re-trained after adversarial scenario generation.

+Additionally, for the planning module, $\mplan$ is a NN consisting of three fully connected layers with ReLU activation functions with output sizes $[1024, 512, 20]$ respectively.
+The planning module, $\mplan$, is trained with the ADAM optimizer with a learning rate of $1e-3$.
+The robot's past waypoints $w_P$ are of length $P=5$ and the future waypoints $w_F$ are of length $F=5$.
+All the planning modules, $\mplan$, were trained for 2000 epochs with early stopping.
+We experimented with multiple $\kappa$ values (in loss Eq. \ref{eq:adv_loss}) and finally used $\kappa=100$.
+We found our results to be quite robust across a wide range of values $\kappa$.

-\subsection{\SC{X-plane: Autonomous Vision-Based Airplane Taxiing}}
+\subsubsection{\SC{X-Plane: Autonomous Vision-Based Airplane Taxiing}}

-\SC{We now} test our method on an autonomous aircraft taxiing problem. \SC{As shown in Fig. \ref{fig:adv_scenarios}, the airplane has a wing-mounted camera and passes the images through a perception model to estimate its distance and heading angle relative to the center-line of a runway.
+\SC{As shown in Fig. \ref{fig:adv_scenarios}, the airplane has a wing-mounted camera and passes the images through a perception model to estimate its distance and heading angle relative to the center-line of a runway.
 Then, it uses differentiable MPC to navigate to the runway center-line with minimal control cost.
 We use a public dataset from the photo-realistic X-Plane simulator \cite{XPlane} consisting of images from the plane's wing-mounted camera in diverse weather conditions and at various poses on the runway.
-This standard benchmark dataset has been used in recent works on robust and verified perception \cite{taxinetDataset,sharma2021sketching,katz2021verification}.
-Our prime goal is to test that our adversarial training method yields models that outperform benchmarks at generalizing to challenging OoD weather conditions.}
+This standard benchmark dataset has been used in recent works on robust and verified perception \cite{taxinetDataset,sharma2021sketching,katz2021verification}.}